areejobaid94/employees_task/README.md

 * Start you psql server before run the code.

-* Change the connection data for the psql database in the `application.properties`.
+* Change the connection data for the psql database in the `application.properties` file.

 * Run the application by running the following command in a terminal window (in the complete) directory: `./gradlew bootRun`, or you can open the application in IntelliJ and run it from there.